 - Intense mood swings and constant emotional fluctuations in a relationship

-- Pushing and pulling people away
+- Pushing toward people and then pulling away

-- Searching for perfectionism in a relationship
+- Searching for perfection in a relationship

-- Ways To Overcome The Splitting Defense Mechanism
+Ways to Overcome the Splitting Defense Mechanism

-- Go to therapy.
-Because splitting can be an unconscious defense mechanism, a lot of us don't realize we are doing it.
-By relating your struggle with a therapist, uncovering the story of why you need to split and processing how it has embedded itself in your life and relationships, you can repair the damage it has done in your life in a safe and emotionally-regulated environment.
-BetterHelp have a team of trained therapists to support and guide you through this process of complete confidentiality and professionalism.
+- Seek help.
+Because splitting can be an unconscious defense mechanism, many people don't realize that they are doing it.
+By sharing your struggle with an in-person or online therapist, exploring why you need to split, and processing how splitting has embedded itself in your life and relationships, you can heal and grow in a safe, emotionally regulated environment.

-People are not all good, and people are not all bad; people are both.
+People are not all good and people are not all bad; they are both.
 And so are you.
-Being flawed is OK.
-Having short-comings is OK.
-It's OK that people have different beliefs and opinions from you.
+Being flawed is okay.
+Having shortcomings is okay.
+It's okay that people have different beliefs and opinions.
 Without this, life and the people in it wouldn't be so rich, layered, and interesting.
 By becoming aware of your tendency to split, emotionally regulating yourself, and finding invaluable support in therapy, you can rewire your brain so that it no longer needs to fit things into black and white categories.
 Rather, you can appreciate the world in its full and vibrant colors.
 Take the first step.